wkaisertexas/wkaisertexas/README.md

 ## General
 - First Year at UVA
-- Interested in using computer science to make disruptive change in industries that actually matter
+- Interested in using computer science and data science.
+Specifically, how they intereface with physical systems.
-- College apps are currently my reality
 - I make bread, check it out [here](https://opensea.io/collection/openbread)!

-## Featured, Coolio Projects
+## Featured, Cool Projects

 ### Random URL Generator [^1]
 [Random URL Generator](https://random-url-generator.herokuapp.com/) makes shortened URLs with random destinations.
 One link has a set of predefined destinations with respective proabilities.
 Then, when the user clicks on the link, one of the destinations is picked at random.